McClure Arctic expedition: Second winter and summer in Mercy Bay

 The new year began with the crew generally healthy, maintained largely by the reindeer venison provided by the hunters, temperatures reaching -51 F. Frequent hunting of nearby reindeer continued to supplement the provisions, although the hunters suffered from the cold and occasionally required rescue.
 Despite the occasional fresh meat, the crew continued to gradually weaken.
 Of all the ships searching for Franklin the previous year, now only Enterprise and Investigator, separated, remained in the arctic.

 On 11 April, McClure led seven men out by sledge with 28 days of provisions to reach Melville Island across the ice, and hopefully to make contact with other British explorers in the area.
 In late April, the first case of scurvy was observed, with several others soon to follow.
 McClure's party returned on 7 May, relating that poor visibility and soft snow had hampered their progress.
-They did not reach Melville Island, but obtained enough of a view of the straight and large harbor to determine that Captain Austin's forces were not present.
+They did not reach Melville Island, but obtained enough of a view of the strait and large harbor to determine that Captain Austin's forces were not present.
 They did find the cairn left by Sir Edward Parry during his 1819–1820 expedition, which also contained a June 1851 communication from Captain Austin.
 This did not include the information that traces of Franklin's expedition had been found the previous year at Beechey Island.

 June found the crews preparing for their expected liberation from the ice of Mercy Bay, and although temperatures rose, it was cooler than the previous year.
 Cases of scurvy continued to increase, although hunting and gathering of the emerging sorrel provided improvement.
-By mid-month, the ice outside the bay was already in motion, showing some open water by the 31st.
-The bay ice remained fixed.
-By September all hopes of freeing the ship had evaporated, and McClure planned for the possibility of abandoning the ship in the spring, writing that "nothing but the most urgent necessity will induce me to take such a step."
+By mid-month, the ice outside the bay was beginning to break up, while the bay ice remained frozen and stationary.
+By September, all hopes of freeing the ship had evaporated, and McClure planned for the possibility of abandoning the ship in the spring, writing that "nothing but the most urgent necessity will induce me to take such a step."

 The third winter

-On 8 September McClure announced his plan for springtime escape, in which 26 of the crew would make for Cape Spencer (550 miles away), where Austin had left a cache and a boat, and from there, to seek rescue on Baffin Bay.
+On 8 September, McClure announced his plan for springtime escape, in which 26 of the crew would make for Cape Spencer (550 miles away), where Austin had left a cache and a boat, and from there, to seek rescue on Baffin Bay.
 A smaller party of 8 men would proceed back along the shore of Banks Land, to the cache and boat set by McClure in 1851, then making for the Hudson's Bay Company's post on the Mackenzie River for rescue.
 This would stretch the provisions for the crews remaining on board Investigator.
 To this end, food rations were immediately reduced, and hunting success became ever more critical, which now included mice.